-A programme of sampling of neonicotinoid-treated sugar beet fields in 2022 onwards to determine any neonicotinoid seed treatment residue levels in soil and plants will be established.

-Annex 2 details the 2022 Neonicotinoid Residue Monitoring Protocol that has been approved.
+A programme of sampling of neonicotinoid-treated sugar beet fields started in 2022 to determine any neonicotinoid seed treatment residue levels in soil and plants will be established and this will continue in 2023.
+Annex 2 details the 2023 Neonicotinoid Residue Monitoring Protocol.